 Judith Brophy had a public house here in 1850.
 She was succeeded by Michael Ard (sic), John Molloy and, in the late 1860's, grocer and publican Michael Dempsey.
 Since at least 1894, his daughter-in-law Julia, a widowed shopkeeper, lived here and, on Census Night 1901, was accompanied by her daughters Maggie Farrell and Lizzie Quigley, both dressmakers.
 A decade later, there were two distinct families - with four rooms each - in this house: (a) Thomas Matthews, an asylum attendant, his wife Mary and infant children John and Elizabeth.
-Their household also included Mary Delany, a thirteen-year-old nurse/domestic servant. (b) Michael Cushion, a farmer, his wife Eliza and infant son James.
-The adult James eventually had a butcher's shop and slaughterhouse here.
-(I have been told that Smyths from Mountmellick had a similar business here before the Cushions, but I have found no reference to this in any of my sources).
+Their household also included Mary Delany, a thirteen-year-old nurse/domestic servant. (b) Michael Cushion, a farmer, his wife Eliza and infant son James who grew up to be a popular butcher in the town (see No. 88).
 Right up to the mid-1960's, Mrs Cushen kept lodgers here and her 'digs' were particularly popular with Gardaí newly-arrived in the town.

 In 1931, Edward 'Ned' Mulhall leased the ground-floor premises from James Cushion.
 After his death in 1975, his nephew Seamus Mulhall and his wife Ursula bought the business.
 In 1983 they opened larger premises in Kellyville (Lyster Square), but their shop here continued for a few years after that.
 Today, Mulhall Meats, whose beef comes from the family farm at Newtown, Ballyroan - Seamus just loves good cattle and good breeding - is part of Mulhall's SuperValu, one of the town's busiest shops.
 The family also have a restaurant and off-licence in the same building.